sstelfox/stelfox.net/content/notes/auditd.md

 Digging through the source code, it seems audispd hasn't been updated for an update to the protocol built into auditd.
 I'll have to look into either fixing the source or writing my own dispatcher...

+I wasn't able to find anything about fixes that may be related so I'm unsure when it was fixed.
+I updated to 2.7.1 and it seemed to resolve that issue.

+To get the information going to syslog I made two relatively small changes to the exising configs.
+You really only need to set 'active' to yes in `/etc/audisp/plugins.d/syslog.conf`.
+I made minor tweaks to the configs to better support my logging environment (I keep local6 reserved for auditd records).
+These two files include my relevant changes:

+* [/etc/audisp/audispd.conf][6]
+* [/etc/audisp/plugins.d/syslog.conf][7]

 ## More References